 Conditions That Can Make Your Contract Unenforceable

 You worked hard to create a good contract with someone.
-What you don't want is to find out that the contract is unenforceable––that is, the contract is no good and must be torn up.
-An unenforceable contract is the same thing as an invalid or void contract––it can't be taken to court to settle any disputes.
+What you don't want is to find out that the agreement is unenforceable––that is, the contract is no good and must be torn up.

 That's the problem with an unenforceable contract; you don't know until you try to take the contract to a court that it can't be enforced.
 By then it is often too late to correct the issue.
 So, before you sign on the dotted line, make sure the contract you are signing is enforceable.